StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/code-examples.md

 To set up a OpenTelemetry manual instrumentations, you need to have:

 * [StackState Agent](/setup/agent/about-stackstate-agent.md) v2.17 (or later)
 * [Traces enabled](/setup/agent/advanced-agent-configuration.md#enable-traces) on StackState Agent.
-If traces are not enabled on the Agent, OpenTelemetry will not generate any data.
+If traces are not enabled on the Agent, OpenTelemetry won't generate any data.
 * The [Agent StackPack](/stackpacks/integrations/agent.md) should be installed in StackState.

 For NodeJS and Javascript, we are not explaining the setup to get to this point but rather the code example and libraries that was used.